 The most famous museum in Athens and the most modern in the country, the Acropolis Museum, opened its gates only in 2009 and since then receives more than 10,000 visitors daily.

 The building was designed by the French-Swiss architect Bernard Tsoumi.
-The museum is built around a core with the exact dimensions of the Parthenon frieze.
+The museum is built around a core with the exact dimensions of the Parthenon frieze sculpted in ancient Greece.
 In the 14,000 square meters occupied by the exhibition space of the Acropolis Museum divided into four levels, the visitor has the opportunity to admire more than 4,000 objects and statues found on the slopes of the Acropolis and its sanctuaries.

 Santorini - credits: Georgios Tsichlis/Shutterstock.com